I’ve mentioned on this blog before the 1947 Nissan Tama.

 …Middle East, Central Asia, and North Africa would have been much more difficult if not for the caravanserais… centers for the exchange of goods and culture…

-Thinking of transit problems as new just because some aspect of it is new, prevents us from seeing the millennia of knowledge right in front of our eyes.
+Thinking of transit engineering problems as new just because some minor aspect of it is new, prevents us from seeing the millennia of knowledge right in front of our eyes.
+And on that note, information security concepts all are basically derived from transit technology safety practices (transport, store, process).